 Quick tips to look for when choosing your maternity/nursing bras:

 • Wait a little time after delivery before you jump right back into a standard bra.
-Don't to fit into cup specific bras immediately post-birth because your breast fluctuate in size all throughout pregnancy and during the nursing stage.
+Don't fit into cup specific bras immediately post-birth because your breast fluctuates in size all throughout pregnancy and during the nursing stage.

 It's important to feel good about yourself and, most importantly, take care of yourself.
 You are probably sleep-deprived, everything you do takes twice as long as it used to, and you’ve got some wicked postpartum hormones running rampant through your body.
 Be patient, gentle, and loving YOU mama.